yonatanlou/QumranNLP/README.md

 The code was run with colab [fine-tuning-bert-maskedLM.ipynb](https://colab.research.google.com/drive/1N60StbssmT7ssd7ykXP9apKdaVdBa8-7?usp=sharing) for the easy to use GPU 😅.

 ### GNN
-For implementing different structures in the GNN, ive created a framework which can combine different edge types together (this was implemented before i knew there is a heterogeneous graph implementation in torch-geom).
+For implementing different structures in the GNN, ive created a framework which can combine different edge types together (heterogeneous graph didn't work so well, i believe this structure is too complex for this data).
 So each node x is a chunk of text represented by a vector of dimension 768 (from different BERT models).
 The edges can constructed via various methods, when the scheme is to define some feature space of the nodes, taking the cosine similiarity between each node, and taking only edges that are most similar (practically zeroing out the <0.99 quantile of the adj matrix).